redhat-cop/image-scanning-signing-service/README.md

 ### Prerequisites

-The following prerequsites must be met in order to deploy the components through the _openshift-applier_:
+The following prerequisites must be met in order to deploy the components through the _openshift-applier_:

 * Ansible
 * OpenShift Command Line tool
-* An OpenShift cluster with `cluster-admin` access
+* An OpenShift environment with the ability to create `cluster` level resources

 ### Deployment